itod/tdtemplateengine/README.md

 ####If Tag

-**If tags** offer conditional rendering based on input variables at render time:
+**If Tags** offer conditional rendering based on input variables at render time:

     {% if testVal <= expectedMax || force %}
         Text 1.